-The purpose of the contract between AHCCCS and the Contractor is to implement and operate the Arizona Long Term Care System (ALTCS) for the elderly and physically disabled (E/PD) pursuant to A.R.S. §36-2931 et seq.
+The purpose of the Contract between AHCCCS and the Contractor is to implement and operate the Elderly and Physical Disability Program (EPD) for members of the Arizona Long Term Care System (ALTCS) pursuant to A.R.S. §36-2931 et seq.
 The terms of this contract apply to the Contractor, any provider participating in the Contractor's provider network, and any provider that furnishes items and services to an enrolled member upon the request or authorization of the Contractor.